sergeio/hyperloglog/README.md

 ### The Kernel

-The key idea behind HyperLogLog is that if you get a large set of randomly distributed data, the probability of seeing a binary number that ends in x zeroes is `2^x`.
+The key idea powering HyperLogLog is that if you get a large set of randomly distributed data, the probability of seeing a binary number that ends in x zeroes is `2^x`.
 So the probability of seeing a number that ends in a `0` is 50%.
 The probability of seeing a number that ends in `00` is 25%.  `000`